cpj/spring-2012/01-week-one/README.md

 Do one blog post at the end of the week discussing what you’re struggling with most so far, what you’re enjoying, and come up with as many ideas as you can about how what you’re learning could be applied to the publications of a news organization.

 Also: take notes about everything, and take screen shots of everything.
-Set up a folder on the computer you use to take screenshots of what you're working on.
+Set up a folder on the computer you use to store screenshots of what you're working on.
 Every day, take at least one screen shot and write some notes about what you're working on.
-And blog that stuff.
+Blog that stuff.

 ##image macros.
 Did you know that the name for lolcats, for images with overlaid text, is image macros?!
 [Here's some proof](http://www.quora.com/Whats-the-name-for-lolcats-and-other-photos-illustrations-with-catchphrases), and [some more](http://en.wikipedia.org/wiki/Image_macro).